 Permitted sender policies are applied after Block Senders policies.
-This means that a message from a domain or email address added to both a blocked and permitted senders list is rejected.
-This policy does not override default virus checks.
+This means that messages from a domain or email address added to both a blocked and permitted senders list is rejected.
+These policies don't override default virus checks.

 Consider the following before creating a policy:

-- It is not necessary to create a policy for all trusted senders.
-They are only required if a sender is having difficulty sending messages to your end users.
+- It isn't necessary to create a policy for all trusted senders, only if a sender is having difficulty sending messages to your end users.

-- End users can also create personal entries that apply to their mailbox only.
-This can be achieved Using a Digest, or when logged onto the Mimecast Personal Portal or Mimecast for Outlook.
+- End users have a personal permitted sender list.
+These are managed by them Using a Digest, or when logged onto the Mimecast Personal Portal or Mimecast for Outlook.

-- Using a group enables you to minimize the number of Permitted Sender policies you need.
-Instead one policy can reference a group containing multiple addresses or domains.
-The only time that a specific policy is required, is if the domain entry contains a wildcard.
+- Referencing a user group enables you to minimize the number of Permitted Sender policies you need.
+The only time a specific policy is required, is if the domain entry contains a wildcard.
 This requires a separate policy in order to permit by IP (everyone to everyone).

 Configuring a Permitted Senders Policy